venomthor2/adamkus-osu-skins/README.md

 my discord in case you want to contact me about these skins (or if you are adamkus and wanna contribute) venom.#7999

+i dont use 2x elements btw so if some skins look broken its because elements arent in 2x

 # [rafis edit](https://venomthor2.s-ul.eu/IsJfyuui)
 ![](https://i.imgur.com/YYJihL2.jpg)